soren-kragh/chartgen/README.txt

 The generated SVG files are compatible with a wide variety of software.
-You may however also use the svg2png script to convert to bitmap (relies on inkscape), which is often preferred for e-mails or if the data set, and hence the SVG, is very large.
+You may however also use the svg2png script
+(relies on inkscape) to convert to bitmap, which is often preferred for e-mails or if the data set, and hence the SVG, is very large.

 ========================================